 A formal governance structure is in place to facilitate the delivery of the Garden Village.
-A Consultative Group of strategic partners required to facilitate the delivery of the site comprising senior officers capable of making investment related decisions meets quarterly and formally agreed the Vision Statement for consultation on the 21 October 2020.
-A Project Group comprising specialist technical officers have had several theme specific meetings over the last 6 months to inform the approach taken.
-A meeting with affected Parish Councils has not been able to take place because of CV restrictions but will be programed early in the consultation period.
+A Consultative Group of strategic partners required to facilitate the delivery of the site comprising senior officers capable of making investment related decisions meets quarterly and formally agreed the Vision Statement in June 2021.
+A Project Group comprising specialist technical officers have had several theme specific meetings over the last year to inform the approach taken.
+A meeting with affected Parish Councils has not been able to take place because of Covid restrictions but was programmed early in the November consultation period.